 - Accessible.
 The facility or portion of the facility can be approached, entered, and used by persons with disabilities. - Adjusted income.
-Annual income, less allowable HUD deductions and allowances. - Affiliated individual.
+Annual income (as determined under 24 CFR 5.609), of the members of the family residing or intending to reside in the dwelling unit less allowable HUD deductions and allowances. - Affiliated individual.
 With respect to an individual, a spouse, parent, brother, sister, or child of that individual, or a person to whom that individual stands in loco parentis (in the position or place of a parent), or any individual, tenant, or lawful occupant living in the household of the victim of domestic violence, dating violence, sexual assault, or stalking. - Alternative non-public housing rent.
 A monthly rent equal to the greater of: - The applicable fair market rent, as defined in 24 CFR part 888, subpart A, for the unit; or - The amount of the monthly subsidy provided for the unit, which will be determined by adding the per unit assistance provided to a public housing property as calculated through the applicable formulas for the Public Housing Capital Fund and Public Housing Operating Fund. - Annual contributions contract (ACC).
-The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program. - Annual income.
-The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations. - Applicant (applicant family).
+The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program. - Applicant (applicant family).
 A family that has applied for admission to a program but is not yet a participant in the program. - As-paid states.
 States where the welfare agency adjusts the shelter and utility component of the welfare grant in accordance with actual housing costs. - Assets.
 (See net family assets.) - Auxiliary aids.
 Services or devices that enable persons with impaired sensory, manual, or speaking skills to have an equal opportunity to participate in, and enjoy the benefits of, programs or activities receiving federal financial assistance. - Bifurcate.
 With respect to a public housing or Section 8 lease, to divide a lease as a matter of law such that certain tenants can be evicted or removed while the remaining family members' lease and occupancy rights are allowed to remain intact. - Ceiling rent.
 The highest rent amount the PHA will require a family to pay, for a particular unit size, when the family is paying an income-based rent. - Child.
 A member of the family other than the family head or spouse who is under 18 years of age.